circumspect/White-Rabbit/docs/source/user-guide/installation.rst

 - Go to the Bot tab.

-  - Under "Privileged Gateway Intents", set the toggles for "Server Members Intent" and "Presence Intent" to true and click "Save Changes".
+  - Under "Privileged Gateway Intents", set the toggles for "Server Members Intent", "Presence Intent", and "Message Content Intent" to true and click "Save Changes".

 - Go to the OAuth2 tab and scroll to the bottom.